-Pastor Nathan Trice (pastor of Matthews OPC in Matthews, N.C., and a member of the OPC's Committee on Diaconal Ministries) will explain to participants how they might most diligently prepare themselves now for a future in the ministry.
-He will include discussion of both academic preparation in an undergraduate program and personal preparation in regard to their participation in the life of the church, piety, financial stewardship, family commitments, etc.

-The Process toward Ordination

-The Rev. Danny E. Olinger (general secretary of the Committee on Christian Education) will draw together the elements of instruction received during the conference and set out the various steps that a candidate for the OPC ministry must undergo as he comes under care, is licensed, and is finally ordained.
+History and Identity of the OPC Elder John Muether (the OPC's historian, a professor at RTS Orlando, and a member of the subcommittee on Ministerial Training) will present highlights of OP history that have shaped the church's identity and culture as "the little church that stands for something big."
+Preparing for the Ministry Now Pastor Larry Westerveld (pastor of Trinity OPC in Hatboro, Pa.) will explain to participants how they might most diligently prepare themselves now for a future in the ministry.
+He will include discussion of both academic preparation in an undergraduate program and personal preparation in regard to their participation in the life of the church, piety, financial stewardship, family commitments, etc. The Process toward Ordination The Rev. Danny E. Olinger (general secretary of the Committee on Christian Education) will draw together the elements of instruction received during the conference and set out the various steps that a candidate for the OPC ministry must undergo as he comes under care, is licensed, and is finally ordained.
 He will give a sense of the work of a presbytery's candidates and credentials committee and the nature of the exams that it administers, and will indicate how seminary education and pastoral internships fit into this process.
+Each of the conference lectures will explore some aspect of the ecclesiastical and personal elements involved in a call to the ministry and provide guidance for the participants in their own consideration of whether to pursue the ministry.
 Sponsored by the Subcommittee on Ministerial Training of the Committee on Christian Education of the Orthodox Presbyterian Church